 Prescient Metabiomics is an early stage molecular diagnostics company that is developing in-vitro diagnostics, screening tests, and health assays that leverage breakthroughs in next-generation DNA sequencing, computational systems biology, and human microbiome sciences.
 Over the past 15 years, the company’s founders have developed a powerful technology platform for interrogating the human gut microbiome.
 Prescient Metabiomics is a subsidiary of Prescient Medicine Holdings, Inc. To learn more, visit us at www.metabiomics.com

 About SOLVD Health

 SOLVD Health (formerly Prescient Medicine) is a privately held company focused on preventing disease by making contextual health information accessible to everyone.
 Through the development of insights-based health tools, we are enabling individuals and their providers to make better decisions about their health and the health of their families.
 We accomplish this by translating complex biological signals into actionable patient data that can point the way to better health.
-To learn more about us, our solutions, and our career opportunities, visit us on LinkedIn, on Twitter, or at www.solvdhealth.com.
+To learn more about us, our solutions, and our career opportunities, visit us at www.solvdhealth.com.

 Janelle Drumwright; email@example.com